-To amend the Labour Relations Act, 1995, so as to facilitate the granting of organisational rights to trade unions that are sufficiently representative; to strengthen the status of picketing rules and agreements; to amend the operation, functions and composition of the essential services committee and to provide for minimum service determinations; to provide for the Labour Court to order that a suitable person be appointed to administer a trade union or employers' organisation; to enable judges of the Labour Court to serve as a judge on the Labour Appeal Court; to further regulate enquiries by arbitrators; to provide greater protection for workers placed in temporary employment services; to regulate the employment of fixed term contracts and part-time employees earning below the earnings threshold determined by the Minister; to further specify the liability for employer's obligations; and to substitute certain definitions; and to provide for matters connected therewith.
+To amend the Labour Relations Act, 1995, so as to facilitate the granting of organisational rights to trade unions that are sufficiently representative; to strengthen the status of picketing rules and agreements; to amend the operation, functions and composition of the essential services committee and to provide for minimum service determinations; to provide for the Labour Court to order that a suitable person be appointed to administer a trade union or employers' organisation; to enable judges of the Labour Court to serve as a judge on the Labour Appeal Court; to further regulate enquiries by arbitrators; to provide greater protection for workers placed in temporary employment services; to regulate the employment of fixed term contracts and part-time employees earning below the earnings threshold determined by the Minister; to further specify the liability for employer's obligations; and to substitute certain definitions; and to provide for matter connected therewith."

-B^E IT ENACTED by the Parliament of the Republic of South Africa, as follows:-
+REIT ENACTED by the Parliament of the Republic of South Africa, as follows:-

-1. Section 1 of the Labour Relations Act, 1995 (hereinafter referred to as the principal Act) is hereby amended by the substitution in section (1) for paragraph (a) of the 5 following paragraph:

-"(a) to give effect to and regulate the fundamental rights conferred by [section 27] section 23 of the Constitution of the Republic of South Africa, 1996;".
+- 1. Section 1 of the principal Act is hereby amended by the substitution in section (1) for subparagraph (a) of the following subparagraph: - "(a) to give effect to and regulate the fundamental rights conferred by [section 27] section 23 of the Constitution of the Republic of South Africa, 1996;".

-- 2. Section 21 of the principal Act, is hereby amended- 10 - (a) by the deletion in subsection (8)(b) of the word "and" at the end of subparagraph (iii) and the addition of the following subparagraph: - "(v) the composition of the work-force in the workplace taking into account the extent to which there are employees assigned to work by temporary employment services, employees employed on fixed term contracts, part-time employees or employees in other categories of non-standard employment; and;";
+- 2. Section 21 of the Labour Relations Act, 1995 (hereinafter referred to as the principal Act), is hereby amended- - (a) by the deletion in subsection (8)(b) of the word "and" at the end of subparagraph (iii) and the addition of the following subparagraph: - "(v) the composition of the work-force in the workplace taking into account the extent to which there are employees assigned to work by temporary employment services, employees employed on fixed term contracts, part-time employees or employees in other categories of non-standard employment; and;";